Episode Content Structures that Listeners Loved ♥️

 Finding the right music for each part of the structure is key.
 Sound is a critical part of a podcast’s brand so it needs to be spot on.
 Create an intentional ambiance for listeners.

-It has been a pleasure to listen to these different podcast formats all year, and to work with our podcasters figuring out what format works best for them!
+It has been a pleasure to listen to these different podcast formats all year.
+And we have loved working with our podcasters to choose the right podcast format for them!

 Launch your podcast with Ausha

 All-in-one platform to easily launch and grow your podcast.Start for Free